List of Doctors characters introduced in 2022: Maeve Ludlow

 Maeve Ludlow, portrayed by Clelia Murphy, first appeared on 30 March 2022 and made her final appearance on 29 September 2022.
-Murphy's casting was announced in February, having began filming from a month prior to the announcement.
+Murphy's casting was announced in February, having begun filming from a month prior to the announcement.
 Murphy was delighted to be given a direct offer to star in Doctors since it meant that she had job security following her decision to leave soap Fair City.
 She relocated from Ireland to Birmingham to appear as Maeve.
 Maeve was introduced as a nurse prescriber returning to Sutton Vale after a break away from the surgery.
 Due to being stressed out from caring for her mother, Gillian Ludlow (Diana Payan), and having numerous tasks to complete upon returning, Jimmi Clay (Adrian Lewis Morgan) tries to comfort her.
 Maeve "practically bites his head off" due to her stress, but later apologises for her harsh attitude.
 Maeve feels that due to Gillian having suffered a stroke, she should be in a care home, but she does not want to raise the issue with her.
 Jimmi offers to visit Gillian and speak to her about going into a care home, but Timblick (What to Watch) wrote that Jimmi would "make the situation worse for Maeve".

 Dale Ashfield (Jack Davies), a regular patient of Maeve's, visits her for a consultation since he has genital herpes.
 However, Maeve becomes concerned about Dale since he has a strange cough and a rash.
 Numerous other patients display the same symptoms and she learns that these patients have been sourcing drugs from a dealer at a local nightclub, Radar.
 She sources the drugs and takes them to Rob Hollins (Chris Walker), who tells her that testing would take time.
 Jimmi gets Al Haskey (Ian Midlane) to contact a university worker who can test the drugs, who finds that the drugs are full of poisonous ingredients.
 Maeve pushes Dale for information, threatening him with police action, and he informs her that Gary McMullen (Mark Holgate) is the drug dealer.
 She visits his house and pretends to be a customer since she believes the police would be useless, "putting herself in terrible danger".
 Gary later arrives at Sutton Vale and threatens Maeve.
 Maeve and Jimmi flirt but are too afraid to make a move on each other, so after "a gentle push from some of their co-workers", they decide to go on a date together.
 Their relationship "continues to blossom" when Jimmi surprises Maeve by taking her to crazy golf for their second date.